Evaluating the impact of AI on homelab efficiency

 4. Log every automation action to a central place and rotate logs.

-When an automation misfires, isolate the action.
+When automation misfires, isolate the action.
 Revert via snapshot.
 Check logs for correlation IDs.
 If a model made the decision, log the input features and the model version.
-Steps I use:
+My usual sequence is:

 1. Reproduce the failure in the test VLAN.